Catalytic transformations with finite-size environments: applications to cooling and thermometry

-In what follows we will term the system to be cooled and the environment ``cold object'' and ``hot object'', respectively.
-Moreover, the ground state of these systems will be denoted using the label ``1'' instead of ''0''.
+Henceforth we will often call the system to be cooled and the environment ``cold object'' and ``hot object'', respectively.
+Moreover, the ground state of these systems and the catalyst will be denoted using the label ``1'' instead of ''0''.
 This choice is convenient to simplify the notation of other physical quantities that will be defined later.
-States that describe the total system formed by the catalyst, cold and hot objects are written without labels, as well as the corresponding unitary operations.
+States that describe the total system (formed by the catalyst, the cold object and the hot object) are written without labels, as well as the corresponding unitary operations.
 This also simplifies notation and does not generate ambiguity, since this is the only three-partite setup considered.